Caryl Smith-Gilbert: Coaching career

-Smith-Gilbert was named the SEC Women’s Coach of the Year in 2025 and became the first coach to win the women’s NCAA outdoor title at two different schools with the 2025 UGA championship.
+Smith Gilbert was named the SEC Women’s Coach of the Year in 2025 and became the first coach to win the women’s NCAA outdoor title at two different schools with the 2025 UGA championship.

-Smith-Gilbert is currently the President of the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Board of Directors with a term that ends on December 20th, 2025.
+Smith Gilbert was the president of the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) board of directors with a term that ended on December 20th, 2025.
+She also was honored by the USTFCCCA as the 2026 National Women's Coach of the Year.

 Personal life

-Smith-Gilbert is married to Greg Gilbert, a retired NFL linebacker, and the couple has three sons: Alex, Spencer and Osiris.
+Smith Gilbert is married to Greg Gilbert, a retired NFL linebacker, and the couple has three sons.